ChileBob/yeclite/README.md

 ## YecLite

-YecLite is z-Addr first, Sapling compatible lightwallet client for Ycash.
+YecLite is y-Addr first, Sapling compatible lightwallet client for Ycash.
 It has full support for all Ycash features:

 - Send + Receive fully shielded transactions
 - Supports transparent addresses and transactions